adarshkr/ember-concepts/content/posts/brief-about-emberjs.md

 <br>
 ### Ember-Cli

 Ember CLI is the Ember.js command line utility that provides a fast Broccoli-powered asset pipeline, a strong conventional project structure, and a powerful addon system for extension.
+It's super fast and rebuilds and reloads your app whenever any of your development files changes.

 <code> Ember CLI’s </code> asset compilation system has support for: